Murder of Larry McNabney: Marriage to Larry McNabney

-Murder
+Murder and disappearance

-On September 10, 2001, following a horse show, Elisa McNabney and her fellow employee and friend Sarah Dutra, with whom she worked at the law office, injected Larry with the horse tranquilizer drug xylazine at a Los Angeles hotel.
-McNabney, 52, was last seen alive being pushed in a wheelchair by Sims at a Los Angeles horse show September 10.
-A day later, authorities said, Elisa (or Sims) started clearing out his office and sold his $110,000 horse trailer and truck.
+On September 10, 2001, following a horse show, Elisa McNabney (35), and her friend and fellow employee Sarah Dutra (21), injected Larry with the horse tranquilizer drug xylazine at a Los Angeles hotel.
+McNabney, 52, was last seen alive being pushed in a wheelchair by Elisa and Sarah at a Los Angeles horse show September 10.
+A day later, authorities said, Elisa started clearing out his office and sold his $110,000 horse trailer and truck.
+After months went by with no signs of Larry, his children hired a private investigator to find him, to no avail, and he was ultimately reported missing by both his 25-year-old son, Joe, and a newly hired fellow secretary at his law office, Ginger Miller (25), who'd called police to express her concerns that she had never met the man under whom she was supposedly employed because she was hired the day of his disappearance—September 10—and Elisa and Sarah both had been avoiding giving sufficient explanations as to why, as well as supplying conflicting information on his whereabouts.
+Miller also testified that she'd witnessed Elisa and Sarah repeatedly cashing checks belonging to McNabney, and she threatened to tell Larry about it, not knowing at that time that he was, in fact, deceased.
 According to her later confession, Elisa drove to Yosemite National Park to bury Larry, but he was still alive and she returned with the unconscious Larry McNabney in the back seat to Sacramento.
-After his death the next day, September 12, from receiving the initial tranquilizer injection along with numerous later doses of other tranquilizer injections and mouth drops, it was estimated by the forensic examiners that Elisa and Sarah presumably had kept McNabney's body in the refrigerator in the McNabney garage for months.
-His body was later moved to the nearby winery near where it was finally discovered by San Joaquin County Sheriffs Office detectives in a shallow ditch near Linden, California, on February 5, 2002.
-By that time however, Elisa had liquidated the couple's assets, totaling more than $500,000, and disappeared.
+After his death the next day, September 12, from receiving the initial tranquilizer injection along with numerous later doses of other tranquilizer injections and mouth drops, it was estimated by the forensic examiners—and then later confirmed by Elisa McNabney—that Elisa and Sarah had kept McNabney's body in the refrigerator in the McNabney garage for three months.
+His body was later moved to the nearby winery, where it was finally discovered by San Joaquin County Sheriff's Office detectives in a shallow ditch near Linden, California, on February 5, 2002.
+By that time however, Elisa had liquidated the couple's assets, totaling more than $500,000, and disappeared; she'd last been seen on January 11, 2002, driving a leased red Jaguar.